-Questions and Answers Regarding the 2021 Annual Meeting of Stockholders 1
+Questions and Answers Regarding the 2023 Annual Meeting of Stockholders 1

 Proposal 1-Election of Directors 4

-Corporate Governance 9
+Corporate Governance 8

-Compensation Discussion and Analysis 17
+Compensation Discussion and Analysis 16

-Compensation Committee Report 30
+Compensation Committee Report 29

-Compensation Committee Interlocks and Insider Participation 30
+Compensation Committee Interlocks and Insider Participation 29

-Executive Officers 31
+Executive Officers 30

-Compensation Tables 34
+Compensation Tables 30

 Equity Compensation Plan Information 38

 Proposal 2-Non-Binding Advisory Vote on Executive Compensation 39

-Proposal 3-Ratification of the Appointment of BDO USA, LLP as Our Independent Registered Public Accountants for 2021 40
+Proposal 3-Ratification of the Appointment of BDO USA, LLP as Our Independent Registered Public Accountants for 2023 40

-Report of the Audit Committee 42
+Report of the Audit Committee 41

-Beneficial Ownership of Shares of Common Stock 44
+Beneficial Ownership of Shares of Common Stock 42

-Certain Relationships and Related Party Transactions 46
+Certain Relationships and Related Party Transactions 44

+Delinquent Section 16(a) Reports 44

-Stockholder Proposals for the 2022 Annual Meeting 47
+Stockholder Proposals for the 2024 Annual Meeting 45

-Other Matters 47
+Other Matters 45

-Appendix A-Reconciliation of Non-GAAP Financial Measures 48
+Appendix A-Reconciliation of Non-GAAP Financial Measures 46

-COMMUNITY HEALTHCARE TRUST INCORPORATED PROXY STATEMENT ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON THURSDAY, MAY 6, 2021
+COMMUNITY HEALTHCARE TRUST INCORPORATED PROXY STATEMENT ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON THURSDAY, MAY 4, 2023

-We are furnishing this proxy statement to the stockholders of Community Healthcare Trust Incorporated in connection with the solicitation of proxies by its Board of Directors for use at the annual meeting of stockholders of Community Healthcare Trust Incorporated to be held at 8:00 a.m., Central time, on Thursday, May 6, 2021, at 3326 Aspen Grove Drive, Suite 150, Franklin, Tennessee 37067, as well as in connection with any adjournments or postponements of the meeting.
+We are furnishing this proxy statement to the stockholders of Community Healthcare Trust Incorporated in connection with the solicitation of proxies by its Board of Directors for use at the annual meeting of stockholders of Community Healthcare Trust Incorporated to be held at 8:00 a.m., Central Time, on Thursday, May 4, 2023, at 3326 Aspen Grove Drive, Suite 150, Franklin, Tennessee 37067, as well as in connection with any adjournments or postponements of the meeting.
 This solicitation is made by Community Healthcare Trust Incorporated on behalf of our Board of Directors (also referred to as the "Board" in this proxy statement).
 "We," "our," "us" and the "Company" refer to Community Healthcare Trust Incorporated, a Maryland corporation.

 We have elected to provide access to our proxy materials and annual report over the Internet through a "notice and access" model.
-Accordingly, we are sending a Notice of Internet Availability of Proxy Materials (the "Notice") to our stockholders of record as of March 5, 2021.
+Accordingly, we are sending a Notice of Internet Availability of Proxy Materials (the "Notice") to our stockholders of record as of March 2, 2023.
 All stockholders will have the ability to access the proxy materials on the website referred to in the Notice or to request a printed set of the proxy materials.
 Instructions on how to request a printed copy by mail or electronically may be found on the Notice and on the website referred to in the Notice, including an option to request paper copies on an ongoing basis.
-On March 24, 2021, we intend to make this proxy statement available on the Internet and, on or around March 24, 2021, we intend to mail the Notice to all stockholders entitled to vote at the annual meeting.
+On March 16, 2023, we intend to make this proxy statement available on the Internet and, on or around March 16, 2023, we intend to mail the Notice to all stockholders entitled to vote at the annual meeting.
 We intend to mail this Proxy Statement, together with a proxy card, to those stockholders entitled to vote at the annual meeting who have properly requested paper copies of such materials, within three business days of such receipt.